spanner/radiant-reader-extension/README.md

 ## Configuration

-Under multi_site Reader adds a few administrative columns to the site table:
+Under multi_site Reader adds a `reader_layout` column to the site table and a layout-chooser to the site-edit view.

-* reader_layout determines the layout used to present reader pages and defaults to 'Main' or the first layout it finds in that site.
-* `mail_from_name` and `mail_from_address` determine from whom and where the administrative email sent to readers appear to come.
-They default to the name and email address of the owner of the site.

-There are corresponding Radiant::Config entries for single-site installations:
+In a single-site installation you will need these configuration lines:

-* reader.layout
+* reader.layout (should be the name of a radiant layout)
 * site.name
 * site.url
-* site.mail_from_name
-* site.mail_from_address

-These are mostly used in email, but they are required.

 ## Layouts

 We use the share_layouts extension to wrap the layout of your public site around the pages produced by the reader extension.
 You can designate any layout as the 'reader layout': in a single-site installation put the name of the layout in a `reader.layout` config entry.
 In a multi-site installation you'll find a 'reader layout' dropdown on the 'edit site' page.
 Choose the one you want to use for each site.

 The layout of the layout is up to you: from our point of view all it has to do is call `<r:content />` at some point.
-Ideally it will call `<r:content part="title" />` too.
+Ideally it will call `<r:content part="pagetitle" />` too.
 There is also a `breadcrumbs` part if that's required.
 In many cases you can just use your existing site layout and the various forms and pages will drop into its usual compartments.

 ## Using readers in other extensions